bruceravel/demeter/documentation/Athena/bkg/norm.rst

 .. _fig-subtlepost1:

 .. figure::  ../../_images/bkg_subtlepost.png
    :target: ../_images/bkg_subtlepost.png
    :width: 100%

 .. _fig-subtlepost2:

 .. figure::  ../../_images/bkg_subtlepost2.png
    :target: ../_images/bkg_subtlepost2.png
    :width: 100%

 .. _fig-subtlepost3:

 .. figure::  ../../_images/bkg_subtlepost_compare.png
    :target: ../_images/bkg_subtlepost_compare.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_subtlepost
+   :label: _fig-subtlepost

    (Left) Example of a subtle effect in how the post-edge line is chosen in a hydrated uranyl species.
 (Right) Comparing the flattened XANES data for different choices of post-edge line in a hydrated uranyl species.

 In this example, the different choice for the lower bound of the normalization range (42 eV in one case, 125 eV in the other) has an